 Dentists work in universities and dental faculties, as employees of the university.
 They are allowed to combine their work in the dental faculty with part-time employment elsewhere and, with the permission of the university, may work in PP or within the PDS outside the faculty.
-Academic titles within a Swedish dental faculty are: professor (responsible for education and research), associate professor/senior lecturer (teaching).
+Academic titles within a Swedish dental faculty are: professor (responsible for education and research), associate professor/senior lecturer (teaching and research), and assistant professor/lecturer (teaching).
 There are formal requirements regarding pedagogic training and scientific research as well as regarding specialist training.
 The requirements differ, depending on type of academic position and area/subject for lecturing.